JHUISI/charm/doc/source/install_source.rst

 Platform Install Manual
 ===========================================

-Charm has automated the installation process such that the end-user does not have to directly handle dependencies, linking, compiler flag setting.
+Charm has automated the installation process such that you do not have to directly handle dependencies, linking, and compiler flag settings.
+Note that these automated installers are available at our repository.
-However, there is always the corner case in which an end-user is using a currently unsupported platform, and thus may need to build and install using a manual process.

-We would like to support you in this case, and have written this documentation to get you started on your path using Charm.
-This installation file will contain some installation blocks highlighting each respective implementation.
+However, in the event you are interested in building and installing from source, we have provided installation steps for a number of widely used platforms.
+If we missed your favorite OS, feel free to write up the instructions and email us at support@charm-crypto.com.

 Before we begin, please note the current dependencies: